IrishBruse/LDtkMonogame/docs/Api/LDtk/Definitions/ExternalEnums/README.md

 **Assembly**: LDtkMonogame\.dll

-Note: external enums are exactly the same as enums, except they have a relPath to point to an external source file\.
+ Note: external enums are exactly the same as `enums`, except they have a `relPath` to point to an external source file\.

 ```csharp
 [System.Text.Json.Serialization.JsonPropertyName("externalEnums")]